 Every two years, the WorldSkills Americas with the cooperation of its member countries/regions, organizes a competition focused on vocational training.
 The first competition was held in 2010, in Rio de Janeiro.
 The WorldSkills Americas operates in conjunction with WorldSkills International.

-The six skills categories represented will be:
+The six skills categories represented were:

 - Transportation and logistics